timfee/scheduler/README.md

 ## Architecture

 - **app/**: Next.js server and client components, plus API routes.
+- **features/**: Domain feature modules with components, actions, and hooks.
-- **lib/**: Database utilities, encryption, and shared helpers.
+- **infrastructure/**: Database access, encryption utilities, and provider integrations.
-- **providers/**: Calendar provider implementations.
+- **lib/**: Miscellaneous shared helpers and validation.
 - **schemas/** and **types/**: Zod schemas and shared TypeScript types.
 - **test/** and **__tests__/**: Unit and integration tests.

-Server actions return `ConnectionActionResult` objects with `success`, `data`, and `error` fields rather than throwing.
-Under the hood, low level helpers may throw custom errors from `lib/errors.ts`; actions catch these and return user‑friendly messages.
+Server actions now throw `Error` objects on failure.
+Client components should catch these and display a user-friendly message using helpers from `features/shared/errors.ts`.

 ## Error handling